Job and Internship Strategies

 - Prepare for interviews with online simulators

 Review our Career Guide for interview preparation strategies.
-Schedule an appointment with a Career Counselor.
+Schedule a virtual appointment with a Career Counselor through STARFISH.
 Prior to a job interview you can practice answering typical interview questions by scheduling a mock interview with a career counselor.
 You also will receive advice on how to make a good first impression with employers including guidance on proper interview attire, good body language and how to avoid common interview mistakes.
 The interview is truly the "make or break" moment.
 This is your opportunity to stand out from the competition.
 Interviews allow you to prove how you provide value to the organization plus you learn if the organization is a good fit for you.
 Please refer to the list of helpful resources below!

 Mock Interview Assistance

-My Interview Simulator, this free program is designed to simulate a mock interview.
+Consider practicing for interviews virtually with a career counselor.
+Schedule a mock interview through STARFISH or through My Interview Simulator, this free program is designed to simulate a mock interview.
 Before you go to an actual job interview, one should practice and rehearse potential questions that can be asked.
 This will lead to a successful interview.

 - Be Prepared for Phone Interviews.
 Employers often use the phone interview to save time and quickly screen potential candidates during the first phase of the interviewing process.
 As a job seeker, you want to be prepared as if it was an in-person interview.